jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "I'll be there in an hour."

 After he hung up, we sat in silence.
 The house smelled like coffee and toast and May morning.
-Through the window, I could see neighbors walking dogs, kids riding bikes, normal Saturday unfolding.
+Through the window, I could see neighbors walking dogs, kids riding bikes, normal Saturday unfolding like the world hadn't just tilted on its axis.

 "Your mom left him," I said quietly.